univention/univention-portal/docs/containerization/409-concept.md

 How do the artifacts arrive in the registry?
 Do we have to solve this part as well or is it already solved?

-### TODO Other requirements

-Speak isteuwer

-Compare 335:

--   Deployment via Univention App Center
--   Deployment as native Docker

-Are those still relevant?
-Somehow the existing customer basis still has to be supported.